valeria-casado/sre-map-draw.io/README.md

 # Contribute

 1. Double-click on html file to open it on the browser
-2. Update repo with your html version
+2. Update repo with your html version, format: `DD-MM-YYYY: msg`